ychin/icfp_2015_BazaarGame/README.md

 ## BUILD INSTRUCTIONS ##
 ########################

+The program was developed on Windows, but we have included a Makefile for Mac and Linux as well.

+### Windows

 1) Start a Visual Studio command prompt (usually in All Programs > Visual Studio whatever > Visual Studio Tools > Visual Studio Command Prompt).
 The batch file supports command prompts of Visual Studio 2010, 2012, and 2013.